 Left: A coronary calcium scan showing calcified plaque in one of the major coronary arteries (arrow).
 The white part of the image near the arrow is plaque.
 The white around the outside of the image forming a rough circle is bone.
 Right: A normal coronary calcium scan with no white-appearing plaque.
 The heart is the light gray mass in the middle of the image.
 The spine is the white object at the bottom left of the image.

 It is recommended that women older than 55 and men older than 45 have this test, as well as patients with these risk factors:

 - No regular exercise program

-A coronary calcium scan takes only 10 minutes and is painless.
-While the patient lies on an exam table, three electrocardiograph leads are placed on the chest to synchronize the scan with the motion of the heart.
-A series of pictures is taken, involving only a small amount of radiation.
+A coronary calcium scan (CCS) takes only 10 minutes and is painless.
+Utilizing computerized tomography (CT), the patient lies on the exam table and four electrocardiograph leads are placed on the chest to synchronize the scan with the motion of the heart.
+A series of pictures are taken, involving a small amount of radiation.

-A specialist in cardiac imaging explains preliminary results of the scan at the end of the test.
-A final written report is later sent to the patient and their physician.
-Referral arrangements can be made for patients who do not have a physician.
+If you have scheduled a consultation with one of our imaging doctors, one of our specialists will explain the preliminary results of the scan at the end of the test.
+A final written report is later sent to the patient and their doctor.

 For more information or to schedule an appointment, please call 310-423-8000